Altronic-LLC/Altronic-Public-Files/AWI-Dashboards/ESM-or-ESM2/ReadMe.md

 > [!WARNING]
 > **Beta Release – Verify Before Use**
 > These dashboards are currently in a **beta state**.
-While they have been created by Altronic, they have **not been fully validated**.
+While they have been created by Altronic, they have **not been fully validated** for all configurations.
 Users should verify communication settings, data accuracy, and compatibility before deploying in a live environment.
+>
+> Once validation is complete and the files meet Altronic's release standards, this warning will be removed and the dashboards will be published as an **official release**.

 ## Overview
 This directory contains the **Altronic Web Interface (AWI)** dashboards and configuration files for the **ESM** or **ESM2**.